ksco92/BasesOfEmpires/README.md

 * `upgrade_type -> varchar`
 * `kingdom_id -> number`

 Allows the kingdom to upgrade either it's base defense or attack.
+Follows these steps:
-* Checks the upgrade type and substracts the amount of materials accordingly.
+* Checks the upgrade type and subtracts the amount of materials accordingly.
 * Boosts either the attack or the defense of the kingdom.
-* Adds the substracted materials to the central reserve and recalculates the prices.
+* Adds the subtracted materials to the central reserve and recalculates the prices.
 * Generate a transaction based on the upgrade type.

 ### attack